 One of the main tenets of the Textile Study Group is continuing to develop our individual professional practice and therefore the twice yearly weekends when we meet up to work together, are opportunities to explore the professional practice of other practicing artists as well as talk amongst ourselves.
-There is an on-going programme for these weekends but recent weekends have been with the painter David Tress, textile artist Debbie Lyddon, Georges Wenger, Melanie Miller and most recently Michael Brennand Wood.
+There is an on-going programme for these weekends but recent weekends have been with the painter David Tress, textile artist Debbie Lyddon, Georges Wenger, Melanie Miller, Michael Brennand Wood and Matthew Harris.

 SUMI PERERA Interdisciplinary Artist

 Sumi Perera draws upon her background as a doctor, scientist and artist, working in the East (Sri Lanka, her native country), and the West (the United Kingdom, her adoptive country).

 She combines traditional printmaking methods with contemporary techniques; laser cutting/engraving, sandblasting often harnessing stitch to form mixed-media assemblages.
 For her, the process and evolution of the work is as important as the finished product and often contain selected elements of each stage to form the next in the series to create variations on the theme.
 Among her many impressive achievements, Sumi has undertaken several residencies, won numerous international awards and has been chosen to exhibit at many of the world’s major galleries.

 Our weekend was spent investigating paper and textile manipulation and exploring various artist book structures.
 We were encouraged to develop our own pathways, playing and making using materials that we had a personal connection to.
 The fascinating art of paper folding became quite addictive.
 With so many possibilities shared over the weekend, there will plenty of ideas to keep us going